-Comprehensive insurance coverage is a primary car insurance policy that helps you get ready for the unpredictable by protecting consequences besides a collision with another vehicle.
-It is normally bought as well as liability insurance, which is needed with most states to operate a vehicle lawfully, and collision insurance, which solely applies to a collision involving another automobile.
+Comprehensive coverage insurance is a primary car insurance policy that prepares for the unpredictable by protecting against damages besides a collision with another vehicle.
+It is normally purchased alongside liability insurance, which is needed with most states to operate a vehicle lawfully, and collision insurance, which solely applies to a collision involving another automobile.

 What does comprehensive auto insurance cover?

-A comprehensive auto insurance policy might consist of coverage for:
+A comprehensive coverage auto insurance policy might consist of coverage for:

-- A cracked or broken windshield, depending on the state wherein you live
+- A cracked or broken windshield, depending on the state where you live.

 A standard auto policy will not cover vintage or collector vehicles.